ChelseaTrotter/Notes/julia-language-learning-notes.md

 ```
 Notice the return statement starts with a `:` and is wrapped with parenthesis?
 In julia, `:` is quote symbol, referred to as "the colon operator".
+The colon operator constructs an expression, which, if evaluated, will produce results.
 To make an analogy with English language, when we want to use the word itself, rather than the meaning of the word, we usually wrap the word in quotes.
 Example: "Cat" spells C-A-T.